cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 #### ComputeComposites

 The definition of `ComputeComposites` is given below.
 This function is used both on generation and verification of the proof.
-In the former phase, the secret key is known, which allows performing the function faster than on verification.

 ~~~
 Input: